 First Response Time (FRT) indicates how long your customers have to wait before getting a response to their inquiry.
-Given that there are quite a few other metrics that can be used to measure support performance, you might be wondering why this one, in particular, is so important.
+Given that there are many KPIs for support teams that can be used to measure support performance, you might be wondering why this one, in particular, is so important.
 And the answer is that it plays a significant role in customer satisfaction.

 Many companies include a baseline FRT in their service level agreements (SLA), which means they must respond to customers within a specified timeframe.